 John Crabbie was born on the 2nd of December 1806.
 His father was Miller Crabbie, owner of a grocer at 15 Canongate in Edinburgh.
-Upon reaching adulthood John would look away from the family business however and formed a partnership with one William Cree.
-Together they traded in a variety of drinks products, the most successful of which was their ginger cordial.
+Upon reaching adulthood John would look away from the family business and form a partnership with one William Cree.
+Together they traded in a variety of drinks products, the most successful of which was a ginger cordial.

-When Cree passed away in 1840, the company was renamed John Crabbie & Co and soon took more of an interest in the scotch whisky industry.
-John began to create his own blends and even acquired licenses to distill spirit at the likes of Balmenach and Benrinnes.
+When Cree passed away in 1840, the company was renamed John Crabbie & Co and began to focus on the Scotch whisky industry.
+John started to create his own blends and even acquired licenses to distil spirit at the likes of Balmenach and Benrinnes.
 He went on to acquire the Haddington Grain Distillery in East Lothian, helping to provide a steady supply of grain whisky for his blends.

-In 1885, John teamed up with Andrew Usher, famed as the pioneer of blended scotch, and William Sanderson to create the North British Distilling Company.
-Their grain distillery on the Western outskirts of Edinburgh would provide opposition to the newly formed DCL, giving them greater access to this most crucial component of blended scotch.
+In 1885, John teamed up with Andrew Usher and William Sanderson to create the North British Distilling Company.
+Their grain distillery on the Western outskirts of Edinburgh would provide opposition to the newly formed DCL, giving them greater access to this most crucial component of blended Scotch.
 With John acting as chairman, the distillery became a great success and was producing an impressive 13 million litres per year by 1897, an amount equal to some of the largest malt distilleries even today.

-Today however, new owners Halewood International have began to revisit the companies distilling past.
+Today, however, new owners Halewood International have begun to revisit the company’s distilling past.
 2018 saw the release of a new range of single malts, produced at undisclosed distilleries.
-At the forefront of the project was an 8 year old, loosely based on the original 8 year old blend the company became best known for.
+At the forefront of the project was an 8 year old, loosely based on the original blend the company was best known for.